New Student?Enroll Now

 Need More Info?View in SVCC CatalogRequest Info

 To teach in Illinois public schools (grades 6-9), teachers must be licensed by the state of Illinois.
-Students in middle level education complete a core of required methods courses, and then complete discipline-specific courses to be licensed in one or more pathways.
-Pathways include English Language Arts, Social Sciences, Mathematics, and Science.
+Students in middle level education complete a core of required methods courses, and then complete discipline-specific courses to be licensed in one or more content areas.
+Content areas may include English Language Arts, Social Sciences, Mathematics, and Science.

 Since admission is competitive, completion of the recommended course does not guarantee admission.
-A minimum grade point average of 2.5 (on a 4.0 scare) is generally required.
-A test of academic proficiency (reading, writing, grammar, and math) is usually required for program admission.
-Check with your advisor or education faculty member for approved options.
+A minimum grade point average of 2.5 (on a 4.0 scale) is generally required.

-General education and pathway requirements vary significantly by intended transfer institution.
+General education and content area requirements vary significantly by intended transfer institution.
 Students who have already chosen the university to which they plan to transfer should consult that institution's catalog or department advisor and an SVCC academic advisor in planning their program.
+Transfer guides for some universities are available at svcc.edu/transfer.

 Criminal History Check Policy